Optical Flow Techniques for Facial Expression Analysis -- a Practical Evaluation Study: Conclusion

 In this work, the main contribution lies in the performance analysis of different optical flow approaches in characterizing facial expressions.
 Our experiments clearly show that two approaches generally outperform all the others: Farnebäck and FlowField.
 The Farnebäck approach has the advantage of being quick to compute, while the FlowField method has proven its effectiveness both on facial movement analysis and on more complex datasets such as MPI-Sintel.

-We have shown that the recent dense optical flow approaches that obtain the best performance on MPI-Sintel are not always well suited for the analysis of facial expressions.
+\benjamin{Despite the NCUP approach tends to be close to the performance obtained by traditional methods,} we have shown that the recent dense optical flow approaches that obtain the best performance on MPI-Sintel are not always well suited for the analysis of facial expressions.
 Although the issues addressed in MPI-Sintel are identical to those addressed in facial expression analysis (large displacement, motion discontinuity, occlusions), the solutions implemented to address them are not always ideal for both case studies.

-Indeed, in the case of MPI-Sintel, where the images are very large and correspond to a synthetic film, the methods which obtain the best performance are generally those that rely on the best motion approximation approach to reduce the gap with the ground-truth.
+Indeed, in the case of MPI-Sintel, where the images are very large and correspond to a synthetic film, the methods which obtain the best performance are generally those that rely on the best motion approximation approach \benjamin{or the best upsampling approach} to reduce the gap with the ground-truth.
 It is more interesting in this case to cover the majority of the pixels even if the approximated values are sometimes outliers.
 However, in facial motion analysis, it is crucial to accurately approximate the motion because all motion discontinuities are sometimes correlated with the facial expression and provide important information to characterize the expression.
-Indeed, some discontinuities in facial movement related to the activation of facial muscles can provide discernible information (e.g., wrinkles), which may be essential for discriminating between facial expressions.
+Indeed, some discontinuities in facial movement related to the activation of facial muscles can provide discernible information (e.g., wrinkles), which may be essential for discriminating between facial expressions. \benjamin{It is important to note that the GMA method, designed to solve \marius{the motion discontinuity problems} induced by occultations, does not \marius{perform} well in \marius{current settings}.}